decision-making-mike/sql-postgresql-learning/README.md

 A blog documenting me learning of SQL and PostgreSQL

+## 20 Oct, 2024 (day 7)

+I have figured out how to push the Git changes to GitHub through the command line.
+Now I can do things unavailable through the GitHub website, like amending a commit.

+I have updated the model a bit.
+I have removed the terms "consignor" and "consignee" from the "Orders" table.
+First, as far as I know, they were not relevant to this model.
+Second, I could not figure out what I had really meant by them.
+Instead, I am now making use in that table of the terms "Cargo handing over person" and "Cargo receiving person".
+I have also added the information what person has placed the order.
+I have reorganized the file with the model for readability.

+### TODOs

+1. Database model tables columns descriptions adding
+2. New database model tables adding consideration
+3. Order placing person, cargo handing over person and cargo receiving person companies information adding

 ## 19 Oct, 2024 (day 6)

 I have refined and published the database model.
 The database is to be used by an example transport company.
 You can view the model at https://github.com/decision-making-mike/sql-postgresql-learning/blob/main/transport-company-database-model.md.